chatatechnologies/react-autoql/README.md

 **enableDrilldowns**: A new query will be sent when clicking on a table or chart element to "drill down" into the data.
 A new message will be sent to the user with more detailed data related to that clicked element.
 If this is false, nothing will happen when a table or chart element is clicked.

 **demo**: If this value is true, the widget will use chata's demo Plumbing Co. as a data source.

+**debug**: If this value is true, the generated SQL for your queries will show in the interpretation icon in the message toolbar.

 **response (Required)**: This is the whole response object supplied from the query endpoint (or safetynet endpoint if enabled).
 You must pass in this whole object to the response renderer to process.